gdiminneapolis/gdi_refreshers/README.md

 - Finding a Hosting Solution
 - Exploring cPanel
 - Publishing with FTP
+- Publishing with other tools
 - Using Bootstrap
 - Using Sass
 - Setting up a WordPress Theme
+- Setting up your own server

 ## Leaders